-- Check whether Android device is rooted or not
+- Check whether the Android device is rooted or not

 Some general message which you may get after launching Framaroot

-- You seeing one or more exploit name, also click on one after you have selected an action and you will see one of the above messages
+- You see one or more exploit name, also click on one after you have selected action and you will see one of the above messages

 Some general messages which you get after selecting exploit